What is Palliative Care?

 With this in mind, in 2013, H.E.
 Dr. Ahmed Al Saidi, Minister of Health, endorsed OCA to coordinate with the Ministry in the promotion of capacity building, knowledge sharing and transfer in the field of Palliative Care.
 Thanks to this agreement, a training program was developed and implemented to train nurses through three distinct courses: basic, advance and leadership & research.
 Finally, a group of outstanding nurses, that had attended all three workshops, was qualified to become trainers, in order to start developing the talent in Oman and spread the knowledge.

 Aware of the concerns of the families, OCA is currently working to open a new facility which will help “Bridging the Gap”, by providing a temporary home where terminally ill cancer patients and their families will stay for a short period to receive the necessary training before going home.
+This new project will be developed and established during 2017.
 Qualified community nurses certified from OCA’s training courses will also support the patients while at home.

-• OCA has managed to fully train and certified 180 nurses and 40 physicians that have successfully finalised the three courses on the palliative care: basic, advance and leadership & research.
+- OCA has managed to fully train and certified 180 nurses that have successfully finalised the three courses on the palliative care: basic, advance and leadership & research.

 The Association is proud of this achievement and is thankful of the support received from the Ministry of Health and grateful of the funding provided by the strong partnership with Petroleum Development Oman (PDO).